dlealv/officescripts-unit-test-framework/README.md

 AbstractAppender.clearLogEventFactory()
 ```
 > The `clear*` family of methods (`clearInstance`, `clearLayout`, `clearLogEventFactory`) are available in the source files (`src/`).
 They are omitted from production builds (`dist/`).
-> `Logger.reset()` is always available in production and only resets error/warning counters and critical messages, not the logger/appender singletons or layout/factory.
+> `logger.reset()` is always available in production and only resets error/warning counters and critical messages, not the logger/appender singletons or layout/factory.

 ---